InPlay-Inc/inplay-inc.github.io/content/docs/IN6XX/Getting Started/Testing/RTT Viewer Guide.md

 ## Introduction

 J-Link RTT Viewer is a Windows GUI application that uses RTT functionality on the debugging host.
 RTT Viewer can be used independently, opening its own connection to the J-Link and connecting in parallel to the target of the ongoing debugging session or alternatively to it using an existing J-Link connection.
-The RTT Viewer supports the main functions of RTT:

-1. Terminal output on channel
-2. Sending text input to channel
-3. Up to 16 virtual terminals with only one target channel
-4. Controlling text output
-5. Recording data on channel

 ## Configuration

 ### Install J-Link

-Should setup **in-dev\tools\ InPlayToolsSetup.exe**, get more information in [JFlash Programming Guide](https://inplay-inc.github.io/docs/in6xxe/getting-started/jflash-download-guide.html)
+Should install **in-dev\tools\ InPlayToolsSetup.exe** first, get more information in [JFlash Programming Guide](https://inplay-inc.github.io/docs/in6xx/getting-started/jflash-download-guide.html)

 ### Config in in_config Config Tool